Our Staff

 Andrée has worked in RFJ since it opened its first office on the Falls Road in 1999.
 She has worked first voluntarily in RFJ and now as its Deputy Director with responsibility for operational and budgetary management.

-Andrée has been a key voice in the promotion of a focus on women in the debate on how to deal with our past and on the need to ensure that those who have experienced the worst of our conflict have the biggest say in how it is addressed in a human rights based framework.
-Committed to development and process based approaches Andrée consistently promotes the values of holistic and transgenerational support, along with establishing Relatives for Justice as a centre of excellence in the support of victims of conflict.
+Andrée has been a key voice in the promotion of a focus on women in the debate on how to deal with our past and on the need to ensure that those who have experienced the worst of our conflict have the biggest say in how it is addressed in a human rights-based framework.

 Andrée can be contacted on andree@relativesforjustice.com